-- 1. Municipality submits a Preliminary Application (see Appendix 6) to the State by the deadline.
-The deadline for State Fiscal Year 2010 is June 15, 2009. - 2.
+- 1. Municipality submits a Preliminary Application (see Appendix 6) to the State. - 2.
 ConnDOT reviews the Preliminary Application.
-If accepted, the State issues a Commitment to Fund to the municipality on or about July 1 of the same year that the application is filed.
-If rejected, the municipality may reapply in any future fiscal year. - 3.
+If accepted, the State issues a Commitment to Fund to the municipality. - 3.
 Municipal official signs and returns the Commitment to Fund letter to the State within 30 days. - 4.
 Following acceptance of a project, a concept meeting is scheduled by ConnDOT, between representatives of ConnDOT and the municipality, to review the program requirements and to discuss the steps required to move forward with the project following Federal and State guidelines.
 At this point, the municipality should begin to inform the public of the project by publishing a press release, and by sending notification letters to abutting property owners and other interested parties. - 5.
 An agreement between ConnDOT and the municipality for the design phase of the project is prepared and forwarded to the municipality for signature. - 6.
 Municipal legislative body votes to approve Local Bridge Project, and to authorize the financing in accordance with statutory and charter requirements, as follows: - (a) Authorizes municipal official to execute project agreement; - (b) Appropriates funds to meet total estimated cost of bridge project; - 7.
 Authorized Municipal official executes (signs and seals) and returns two copies of the Project Agreement (with attachments) together with the resolution authorizing the appropriate municipal official to execute the agreement, and certified copies of authorizing proceedings to the State. - 8.
-The following pre-design activities are initiated by ConnDOT: - (a) Environmental Review - (b) State Historic Preservation Office (SHPO) Review - (c) Natural Resources Review - (d) Preliminary Fisheries Review and coordination - (e) Hazardous/Contaminated Materials Screening the design work from engineering firms.
-The RFQ must be published in at least one (1) newspaper having substantial circulation within Connecticut, and one professional trade journal.
-The deadline for submitting RFQs must be at least 1 month after the date of publication.
+The following pre-design activities are initiated by ConnDOT: - (a) Environmental Review - (b) State Historic Preservation Office (SHPO) Review - (c) Natural Resources Review - (d) Preliminary Fisheries Review and coordination - (e) Hazardous/Contaminated Materials Screening